pyphs/pyphs/README.rst

 Tutorials and examples
 -----------------------

 The package comes with a serie of tutorials for the use of the main functionalities (`definition </pyphs/tutorials/phscore.py>`_, `evaluation </pyphs/tutorials/phsnumericaleval.py>`_, and `simulation </pyphs/tutorials/phssimulation.py>`_ of a core PHS structure).
 More tutorials are to come.
 Additionally, you can see the `examples </pyphs/examples>`_ scripts.
-Both the *tutorials* and the *examples* folder are located at your package root, which can be recovered in Python interpreter with:
+Both the *tutorials* and the *examples* folders are located at your package root, which can be recovered in Python interpreter with:

     >>> import pyphs
     >>> help(pyphs)